aerugo/BB2490-RNASeq-Project/logbooks/hugi.md

 ### February 17th 2016
 Meeting with Olof.
 We will restrict to 3 individuals.
 Need to remove adapters, check quality, discarding stuff...
 Random sampling, a fraction of each sample.
+Sub sampling will be done after processing but before mapping.
+Each sample is on 8 different lanes.
 Random sampling with same seed on each?